Table of Contents

 - Chest pain or pressure

-As the effusion grows into a tamponade other symptoms become accumulate:
+As the effusion grows into a tamponade other symptoms can develop, including:

 - Low blood pressure